woile/woile.github.io/posts/creating-a-small-git-like-cli-with-decli.rst

 .. description: tutorial to write a command line interface with python decli
 .. type: text

-So for a long time I've been using different cli tools, mostly :code:`argparse` because this way I had zero dependencies, less worries.
+So for a long time I've been using different cli tools, mostly :code:`argparse` because this way I had zero dependencies, less worries, this is pure personal preference.

 Other tools such as click or docopt, the way the code must be written, is not something I'm really fond of.